 Any accompanying guests must purchase separate tickets with the applicable fare.

-Each guest will be allowed to carry only the single entitlement of hand baggage and personal articles.
+However, each guest will be allowed to carry only the single entitlement of hand baggage and personal articles.

 MEDIF clearance for all stretcher cases will be done by the Medical Department of Jet Airways at Mumbai / Delhi / Kolkata / Chennai

 Guests traveling on a stretcher must be accompanied by a medical escort (doctor, with minimum MBBS) or paramedical escort (registered nurse) or non-medical escort, as per the decision of the medical department.